-- 6.3 Ht. (m): The height of the tree is measured or estimated to the nearest metre. - 6.4 Crown spread NSWE: Radial crown spread measured or estimated, rounded up to the nearest metre, for north, south, west and east. - 6.5 Crown base: The height above ground level and orientation of the lowest permanent crown base (excluding basal, and small epicormic growth). - 6.6 Stem count: For trees recorded as individuals, the number of stems recorded for the purpose of RPA calculation (where stem numbers exceed 5 an average diameter is assessed).
+- 6.3 Ht. (m): The height of the tree is measured or estimated to the nearest half metre for dimensions up to 10 m, and to the nearest whole metre for dimensions over 10 m. - 6.4 Crown spread NSWE: Radial crown spread measured or estimated, rounded up to the nearest metre, for north, south, west and east. - 6.5 Crown base: The height above ground level and orientation of the lowest permanent crown base (excluding basal, and small epicormic growth). - 6.6 Stem count: For trees recorded as individuals, the number of stems recorded for the purpose of RPA calculation (where stem numbers exceed 5 an average diameter is assessed).